ARU1-TEAM/Ubuntu-complete-install/README.md

 * [Install i3wm](#custom-i3wm)

 ## Introduction
 This repository is made to help you in the complete installation of Ubuntu.
+At the end of this repo you will get a nice xfce4 fully nord customized on your ubuntu followed by I3WM and all it's customization as well
 ## Install Ubuntu

 ### Create usb flash